dlembke97/React-remix-explore/README.md

 npm start     # serves ./build
 ```

+This only serves the frontend bundle.
+Start the FastAPI server from step 2 in a separate terminal so CSV uploads still work.

 ### 5. Docker build

-Build and run the frontend and backend containers separately:
+Build and run the frontend and backend containers separately (useful if you want to run one without the other):

 ```bash
 # backend